-The Library District adopts an annual budget for its general, special revenue, debt service and capital projects funds.
-Budgetary comparison schedules have been provided for these funds to demonstrate budgetary compliance.
-The General Fund budgetary comparison schedule can be found in the required supplementary information on page 59 and for nonmajor special revenue funds as well as for the Capital Projects and Debt Service funds, major funds, in the supplementary information starting on page 76 of this report.
+The Library District adopts an annual budget for its general, special revenue, and capital projects funds.
+Budgetary comparison schedules have been provided for these funds to demonstrate budgetary compliance; major funds budgetary comparison (excluding Capital Project funds) is in the Required Supplementary Information starting on page 59 and for non-major and Capital Projects fund in the supplementary information starting on page 76 of this report.